webleon/ASUS-X299-Hackintosh/BASE-EFI/README.md

 3. RestrictEvents:
     * If you are using the iMacPro1,1 SMBIOS, you can delete this entry.

+## Misc
+As of OpenCore 0.7.2, the `Default` SecureBootModel uses `x86legacy` by default which only loads macOS Big Sur and up.
+The BASE-EFI currently has it set to `Disabled` but for proper configuration, refer to the [SecureBootModel section](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel).

 ## PlatformInfo
 You will need to create your own Serial Number and SMUUID.
 Instructions can be found [here](https://dortania.github.io/OpenCore-Install-Guide/config-HEDT/skylake-x.html#platforminfo).
 Remember to adjust the Type depending on which SMBIOS you are using.
 Either iMacPro1,1 or MacPro7,1